Mctalian/FraterniTree_Desktop/README.md

 -  Install [MySQL Connector/NET][mysqlnet] which is a fully-managed ADO.NET driver for MySQL.

 ### Setup:
-1. Open the Visual Studion Solution and Rebuild All.
+1. Open the Visual Studio Solution and Rebuild All.

 ### Running the App
 1. Run the project "FraterniTree".